dstackai/dstack/docs/docs/installation/hf-spaces.md

 #### Token

-If you want to configure the value of the default token for the admin user, add the `DSTACK_HUB_ADMIN_TOKEN` secret with the required value.
+If you want to configure the value of the default token for the admin user, add the `DSTACK_ADMIN_TOKEN` secret with the required value.

 If you don't do that, dstack will generate it randomly and print it to the `Logs`.